DFHack/dfhack/docs/dev/data-identity.rst

 Therefore, if two ``type_identity`` objects do exist (for any reason) for the same underlying C++ type, those objects must be indistinguishable from one another by anything other than their address.

+Because objects in the Lua environment are constructed as a pointer to the data and a pointer to the data's ``type_identity`` object, it is necessary for ``type_identity`` objects to have a lifetime that exceeds the lifetime in the Lua environment of any object that exists anywhere in the Lua environment.
+It is therefore advised to avoid creating ``type_identity`` objects that do _not_ have program lifetime, since predicting the lifetime of objects in the Lua environment can be difficult.
+If it is necessary to create a ``type_identity`` that will not have program lifetime, it is incumbent on the developer to ensure that no references of that type identity persist beyond its lifetime.

 Due to the way template types are implemented in the C++ compilers we use for Dwarf Fortress, any specialization of one of the type identity classes noted above as a template must at present be statically constructed in the DFHack core.
 This is because we export the statically constructed instances from the core library to plugins, which then imports them